How to Install and Remove Floor GraphicsMAY 4, 2021| SpeedPro

 Here are some tips for the installation process that will keep your outdoor floor decal looking as good as it did on its installation, months, even years, in the future:

 - Be mindful of the temperature: Concrete and asphalt often have temperature-fluctuating relief channels.
 These small channels are designed to ensure that the surface will not shift or crack from temperature changes.
 As you install a concrete floor sticker or another kind of decal, make sure you aren’t placing it over these release channels.
-If they’re obstructed or sealed off, a change in temperature will cause the surface to crack, harming the decal.
+If they’re obstructed or sealed off, a temperature change will cause the surface to crack, harming the decal.

 - Choose slip- and skid-resistant laminates: When you install a decal, safety should be your top priority.
 Select a skid-resistant laminate to make sure people passing by don’t slip on your vinyl floor decal.
 If the area experiences a great deal of foot traffic like gateways, parking lots, sidewalks and doorways, a strong adhesive will be important to keep the decal secured to the floor.

-- Pick the strongest adhesive and extra matte protection: To protect against ice, rain and UV rays, you’ll want to install an extra matte laminate onto the floor decal.
+- Pick the strongest adhesive and extra matte protection: To protect against ice, rain and UV rays, you’ll want to install an extra matte laminate onto the vinyl floor graphic.
 Using an extra-strong adhesive will be crucial as well to avoid the graphic being moved from its location by environmental forces.

 Tips for Indoor Decals Installation